code-and-effect/effective_test_bot/README.md

 Your initial user may be created by any of the above 3 tasks.

-Finally, test that your testing environment is set up correctly:

-Run `rake test:bot:environment` and make sure all the tests pass.
+Finally, to test that your testing environment is set up correctly run `rake test:bot:environment` and make sure all the tests pass.

 You now have effective_test_bot configured and you're ready to go.